michalis-vslk/michalis-vslk/README.md

 <h2> <strong> About me: </strong> </h2>
 <ul>
-<li>🎓 4th Year Student in Department of Informatics, University of Piraeus.</li>
+<li>🎓4th Year undergraduate Computer Science student at University of Piraeus.</li>
 <li>💻Junior Software Developer</li>
 <li>⭐Supporter of Object-Oriented Programming.Most of my projects are written in OOP languages, such as C#,Java and Python.</li>
 <li>☺Passionate about learning new skills</li>